 Within the Health priority area the Waisman Center works to promote the overall health and wellness of individuals with developmental and related disabilities.
 Following the World Health Organization definition, health is the state of physical, mental and social well-being.
 Optimal health is a goal for everyone, regardless of ability or disability.
 Healthy individuals contribute to assuring healthy families and healthy communities.
-And when individuals are healthy, they can more successfully participate in and contribute to the various streams of community life.
+When individuals are healthy, they can more successfully participate in and contribute to the various streams of community life.

-With the health area, the University Center for Excellence in Developmental Disabilities (UCEDD) provides diagnostic and follow-along clinical services, sponsors interdisciplinary preservice training and continuing education, and conducts research and evaluation focused on selected topics.
+With the health area, the University Center for Excellence in Developmental Disabilities (UCEDD) provides diagnostic and follow-along clinical services, sponsors interdisciplinary preservice training, and continuing education, and conducts research and evaluation focused on selected topics.

 Autism Treatment Programs